hjerpbakk/AspNetCoreWorkshop/README.md

 # Workshop Tromsø 20.09.2018

-An ASP.net Web app running in containers orchestrated by Docker Compose
+An ASP.net Web app running in containers orchestrated by Docker Compose.
+In this workshop, all commands are run from the root folder of project unless otherwise noted.

 ## Prerequisites